tobyweston/blog/source/_posts/2015-11-29-homebrew-temperature-logger.md

 The data will be stored in `~/.temperature` and you can access the web page via your internal network with something like `http://10.0.1.55:11900`.

+### Start Logger Automatically

+There are different ways to start software automatically after a reboot, but for the `temperature-machine`, add the following to `/etc/rc.local`

+    su pi -c 'cd /home/pi/code/temperature-machine && ./start.sh &'

+It will run the start script that comes with the looger (`start.sh`) as the user `pi`.
+It assumes you've cloned the code in the previous step to `/home/pi/code/temperature-machine`.
+After rebooting, you should see a log file and `pid` file in the same location.

 ## Extras